Excel

 Sources: Shimberg Center for Housing Studies analysis of 2021 American Community Survey PUMS

-Housing Units by Type of Structure, 2018-2022 5-Year Estimates
+Housing Units by Type of Structure, 2023 Estimates

-Geography 1, detached Margin of Error (+/-) 1, attached Margin of Error (+/-) 2 Margin of Error (+/-) 3 or 4 Margin of Error (+/-) 5 to 9 Margin of Error (+/-) 10 to 19 Margin of Error (+/-) 20 or more Margin of Error (+/-) Mobile Home or Trailer Margin of Error (+/-) Other Margin of Error (+/-) Total Margin of Error (+/-)
+Geography ACS Data Source 1, detached Margin of Error (+/-) 1, attached Margin of Error (+/-) 2 Margin of Error (+/-) 3 or 4 Margin of Error (+/-) 5 to 9 Margin of Error (+/-) 10 to 19 Margin of Error (+/-) 20 or more Margin of Error (+/-) Mobile Home or Trailer Margin of Error (+/-) Other Margin of Error (+/-) Total Margin of Error (+/-)

 Notes: Counts refer to the number of households with monthly owner costs in each dollar range.
 Monthly owner costs including mortgage (if any), taxes, insurance, utilities, and association fees.
 The ACS is based on an annual sample of US households.
 The margin of error (+/-) is based on a 90% confidence level; that is, there is a 90% probability that the actual value falls within the range provided by subtracting and then adding the margin of error to the estimate.
 If margin of error is greater than the estimate, result is not statistically significantly different than zero.
+1-year 2023 ACS estimates are available for 46 counties and 41 incorporated places.
+5-year 2019-2023 estimates are used for the remaining counties and cities.

-Sources: U.S. Census Bureau, 2018-2022 American Community Survey 5-Year Estimates
+Sources: U.S. Census Bureau, 2023 American Community Survey 1-Year and 5-Year Estimates

-Vacancy and Occupancy Status, 2018-2022 5-Year Estimates
+Vacancy and Occupancy Status, 2023 Estimates

 Notes: The ACS is based on an annual sample of US households.
 The margin of error (+/-) is based on a 90% confidence level; that is, there is a 90% probability that the actual value falls within the range provided by subtracting and then adding the margin of error to the estimate.
 If margin of error is greater than the estimate, result is not statistically significantly different than zero.
+1-year 2023 ACS estimates are available for 46 counties and 41 incorporated places.
+5-year 2019-2023 estimates are used for the remaining counties and cities.

-Sources: U.S. Census Bureau, 2018-2022 American Community Survey 5-Year Estimates
+Sources: U.S. Census Bureau, 2023 American Community Survey 1-Year and 5-Year Estimates

-Substandard Housing, 2018-2022 5-Year Estimates
+Substandard Housing, 2023 Estimates

 Notes: The ACS is based on an annual sample of US households.
 The margin of error (+/-) is based on a 90% confidence level; that is, there is a 90% probability that the actual value falls within the range provided by subtracting and then adding the margin of error to the estimate.
 If margin of error is greater than the estimate, result is not statistically significantly different than zero.
+1-year 2023 ACS estimates are available for 46 counties and 41 incorporated places.
+5-year 2019-2023 estimates are used for the remaining counties and cities.

-Sources: U.S. Census Bureau, 2018-2022 American Community Survey 5-Year Estimates
+Sources: U.S. Census Bureau, 2023 American Community Survey 1-Year and 5-Year Estimates

 Wage and Rent Comparison by Industry, 2023